cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSim.rst

 .. java:constructor:: public CloudSim(Calendar cal)
    :outertype: CloudSim

    Creates a CloudSim simulation with the given parameters.
-Internally it creates a CloudInformationService.
+Internally it creates a \ :java:ref:`CloudInformationService`\ .

    :param cal: starting time for this simulation.
 If it is \ ``null``\ , then the time will be taken from \ ``Calendar.getInstance()``\
    :throws RuntimeException: